bonitasoft/bonita-doc/md/building-community-edition-from-source.md

-# Build Bonita BPM from source files
+# Build Bonita BPM Community edition from source files

 This page explains how to build Bonita BPM Community edition from the source files.

 You can download the sources of the Bonita BPM components from the [Bonitasoft source repository](https://github.com/bonitasoft).
 The source files are stored on GitHub.
 You are recommended to take a tagged version, so that you have a consistant set of sources.

 Bonita BPM Engine and Web (Portal) components are compiled using [Maven](http://maven.apache.org/index.html).
 Each source directory contains a configuration file, `pom.xml`.
 If you make any changes to the source file structure, to add, remove, or replace a source, update the POM file accordingly.
 Bonita BPM Studio components are built using [Tycho](http://eclipse.org/tycho/), which is an overlay of Maven.